Emergency Notification Service: Frequently Asked Questions

 The Caller ID will display as one of the following numbers: 67283, 81437, 226787, or 78015.
-Consider creating a “Pitt ENS” contact in your mobile phone and adding these numbers to the contact so it will be easy to tell when you receive an alert from the University.
+Consider creating a “Pitt ENS” contact in your smartphone and adding these numbers to the contact.
+That way, it will be easy to tell when you receive an alert from the University.

 Are Pitt Police Crime Alerts the same as ENS messages?

 No. ENS messages are sent to subscribers as deemed appropriate in the event of a campus emergency.
 They are used to communicate a continuing threat.
 Pitt Police Crime Alerts are text messages sent through the NotifyU service that provide updates about campus crime alerts.
-To subscribe to Pitt Police Crime Alerts, log in to http://pi.tt/alerts, click the Opt-In Lists tab near the top of the page, and check the box next to Pitt Police.
+To subscribe to Pitt Police Crime Alerts, log in to http://pi.tt/alerts and click the Opt-In Lists tab near the top of the page.
+Then check the box next to Alerts: Crime Alerts.